kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ### Graduation Criteria

-The feature will start from beta and be enabled by default, because it is an internal kube-scheduler feature and guarded by a flag.
+The feature started as beta in 1.33 and has been enabled by default, because it is an internal kube-scheduler feature and guarded by a flag.

 #### Alpha